 – Where will the funeral take place – a church, a crematorium, a cemetery chapel, beside the grave, or somewhere else?

-– Would you like a priest, minister or civil celebrant to be there?
+– Would you like a priest, minister or civil celebrant to be present?

-The choice between burial and cremation is a very personal one and may be influenced by many factors such as religion, the wishes of the person who has died or family tradition.
+The choice between burial and cremation is a very personal one and may be influenced by many factors such as religion, the wishes of the deceased or family tradition.